Deathsport: Shooting

 Niciphor countered these claims in a 1991 letter to Psychotronic Video magazine (Psychotronic Video #9) where he claimed that he and two stuntmen had physically removed Jennings from a motorcycle when Niciphor realized that she was drunk and apparently high on cocaine (Jennings had a well-known cocaine addiction in the late 1970s).
 He said that Carradine was not there during this exchange, but admitted that the actor did assault him on several occasions, one of which resulted in Carradine breaking Niciphor's nose and led to the director winding up in the hospital.

 Corman insisted that Niciphor return to shooting, or he would be replaced with Arkush.
 Niciphor went back to the set and completed the movie, in time for Carradine to leave and go film Circle of Iron (1978).

 Carradine wrote in his memoirs that, when the time came to shoot a sex scene between Carradine and Jennings, Niciphor told Carradine that he had not been with a woman in six months and could not be in a room with a naked Jennings and asked Carradine to direct it.

+Jesse Vint says he started a romantic relationship with Jennings on the film.
+He says he got along with Niciphor "but in his discussions, his mind kept going back to Vietnam.
+He would talk about the most grisly and gruesome things imaginable, and I could see that he was carrying a lot of baggage around with him."
+Vint claims the director had trouble relating with people and that "Claudia was a trooper.
+She would do anything."
+According to Vint, one day Niciphor was screaming at Jennings and "By the time I got there.
+David Carradine had done one of his karate kicks and sent Nick flying through the air."
+Niciphor left the film.